swup/a11y-plugin/README.md

 `html` element's [lang](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/lang) attribute exactly.
 Use an asterisk `*` to declare fallback translations.

+> [!NOTE]
-> **Note**: Swup will not update the lang attribute on its own.
+> Swup will not update the lang attribute on its own.
 For that, you can either install the
 > [Head Plugin](https://swup.js.org/plugins/head-plugin/) to do it automatically, or you can do update
 > it yourself in the `content:replace` hook.